EU Ban on Products Made with Forced Labour

-On September 14, 2022, in response to growing concerns about the use of forced labour in global supply chains, the EU Commission proposed a new regulation to ban products made with forced labour from entering or exiting the EU market.
+In response to growing concerns about the use of forced labour in global supply chains, the EU Commission has now adopted a new regulation to ban products made with forced labour from entering or exiting the EU market.
+The Regulation will start applying within 3 years.

 All sectors, products, and companies are covered under this new regulation, regardless of where the products are manufactured or intended for export.
 This means that any company that wishes to do business in the EU must make sure that their supply chain is free from forced labour.